Skip to content

 try {

-// add the appointment
+// we add the Rv

-// update the calendar
+// updating the agenda

-// display form2
+// form2 is displayed

 setForms(false, true, false, false);